Nilima Bhat: Men, Women and Shakti Leadership: Exercising Power Regeneratively

-Nilima: In fact that reason I talk about power a lot in this book - this whole game we see in the world, is who is in power.
-We are trying to steal from each other it’s a zero sum game.
-Especially with integral yoga that I’ve been with we talk about this other power which is shakti.
-It’s infinite, available for everyone you just have to earn it and use it responsibly but no one has to lose for you to be empowered.
-There’s enough for everyone so why are we leading with just half our power or worse why are we leading with ego based power when we have access to the whole ocean?
+Nilima: In fact, that's the reason I talk about power a lot in this book - this whole game we see in the world, is who is in power.
+We are trying to steal from each other; it’s a zero sum game.
+Especially with integral yoga that I’ve been with, we talk about this other power which is shakti.
+It’s infinite, available for everyone -- you just have to earn it and use it responsibly, but no one has to lose for you to be empowered.
+There’s enough for everyone so why are we leading with just half our power or worse why are we leading with ego-based power when we have access to the whole ocean?

 Amit: You know I was thinking we are going to be sending our callers a link to your website and the book after our call, but I thought one thing that might be of interest is that as part of Service Space, we run various challenges on Kindness and Mindfulness and Nilima is getting ready to run a 21-Day Shakti challenge.
 Can you set that stage for that and what someone might expect?